MUnique/OpenMU/docs/Bots.md

 A merchant trip is the only moment a bot can turn loot into anything, so it goes whenever it has something to gain there: the backpack is filling with junk, the potions are running low, a jewel is waiting to be used, or a surplus is waiting to be sold.
+Restocking needs the means to pay for it, though - Zen, or loot to sell once it is there.
+A broke bot buys nothing, so the trip would leave it just as short as it set out, and it would set out again instead of hunting, which is the only way it could have earned the money.
 It picks the merchant which sells what it needs right now, and on a map whose merchants sell no potions while it needs some, it warps home to a real town instead.
 While the shop dialog visibly occupies it, the bot sells its junk, repairs its gear — which is what earns the NPC's discount — and buys potions and,